aspose-slides/Aspose.Slides-Documentation/en/cpp/developer-guide/presentation-content/manage-text/manage-textbox/_index.md

 type: docs
 weight: 20
 url: /cpp/manage-textbox/
-keywords: "Textbox, Text frame, Add textbox, Textbox with hyperlink, C++, Aspose.Slides for C++"
+keywords:
+- text box
+- text frame
+- add text
+- update text
+- text box with a hyperlink
+- PowerPoint
+- presentation
+- C++
+- Aspose.Slides for .С++
-description: "Add textbox or text frame to PowerPoint presentations in C++"
+description: "Manage a text box or text frame in PowerPoint presentations using C++"
 ---

 Texts on slides typically exist in text boxes or shapes.
 Therefore, to add a text to a slide, you have to add a text box and then put some text inside the textbox.
 Aspose.Slides for C++ provides the [IAutoShape](https://reference.aspose.com/slides/cpp/class/aspose.slides.i_auto_shape) interface that allows you to add a shape containing some text.